eloquent/typhax/README.md

 class extends from `ClassName`, and instances of objects that implement the `ClassName` interface.
 This is equivalent to the [instanceof] operator.

-The third form, `ClassName<keyType, valueType>`, follows the same rules as the second form, with the additional requirement that the object must implement the [Traversable] interface.
+The third form, `ClassName<keyType,valueType>`, follows the same rules as the second form, with the additional requirement that the object must implement the [Traversable] interface.
 The key type and value type can optionally be specified.
 See the section on [traversable types] below.